The sections of the "Design" module

 Search

 Triggers the search.
-Hits are displayed below the search field and highlight the corresponding element in the layout structure when clicked.
+Search results are displayed below the search field, and clicking on a result highlights the corresponding element in the layout structure.

 Opens a window with a list of the most recent searches.
-Click on a search action to repeat it.
+Click on a search action in the list to repeat it.

-Here you will find the two buttons "Styles" and "Options", which you can use to switch between the CSS properties (styles) of the elements and the settings (such as title, size, etc.).
-The settings defined for the element selected in the layout structure are displayed in both areas.
+Here you'll find the two buttons, "Styles" and "Options," which allow you to switch between the CSS properties (styles) of the elements and the settings (such as title, size, etc.).
+In each of these areas, the settings defined for the element selected in the layout structure are displayed.

-Click on "Options" to edit the properties of the currently selected element.
+Click "Options" to edit the properties of the currently selected item.

 Options

-All information on this topic can be found here.
+You can find all the information on this topic here.

 Styles

-The CSS properties of the element currently selected in the layout structure can be edited in this area.
-Use the S, M and L buttons at the top right to specify the display size for which the CSS property is valid.
-At the top left, you will find several buttons that can be used to display the CSS properties in different ways.
+In this section, you can edit the CSS properties of the element currently selected in the layout structure.
+Use the S, M, and L buttons in the upper-right corner to specify the display size for which the CSS property applies.
+In the upper-left corner, you'll find several buttons that allow you to view the CSS properties in various ways.

-For some elements, such as multiple selection 2.0, the variables defined for the control can be edited.
-Further information on this topic can be found in the help for the respective application element.
+For some elements, such as Multiple Selection 2.0, the variables defined for the control can be edited.
+You can find more information on this topic in the help section for the respective application element.

 Multiple Selection 2.0